fwiptables/fwiptables/README.md

    tools ip, wizards for rules, save/load rules with files,
    shield to ssh or other servers choosed,
    limit bandwidth, host whitelist, host blacklist,
-   and other more capacities of firewall.
+   and other more capabilities of firewall.

 ###   fwiptables location.